Rein in Sarcoma is dedicated to educating the public and medical community about sarcomas,

 and funding research directed toward developing new treatments and finding a cure for sarcoma cancers.

 What is Sarcoma?

 Malignant (cancerous) tumors of the connective tissues are called "sarcomas."
 As cancers of the connective tissue, sarcomas develop fat, blood vessels, nerves, bones, muscles, deep skin tissue, tendons and cartilage.
 Sarcomas are divided into two main groups - bone tumors and soft tissue tumors.
 They are further classified based on the type of cell found in the tumor, although all sarcomas share certain microscopic characteristics and have similar symptoms.

 What is Rein in Sarcoma?

-The Karen Wyckoff Rein in Sarcoma Foundation is a resource for families touched by sarcomas, an uncommon and often lethal group of bone and soft tissue cancers that may strike children and younger adults, leaving an especially tender heartbreak.
-Often working in partnership with the University of Minnesota, RIS seeks to fund innovative, collaborative and high-impact research.
+Rein in Sarcoma is a resource for families touched by sarcomas, an uncommon and often lethal group of bone and soft tissue cancers that may even strike children and younger adults, leaving an especially tender heartbreak.
+Often working in partnership with the University of Minnesota, Mayo Clinic and Children's Hospitals and Clinics of Minnesota, and Health Partners/Region's Hospital, Rein in Sarcoma seeks to fund innovative, collaborative and high-impact research and education initiatives.

 How can I help?

 You can volunteer for an event or gathering, or sign up as a year round volunteer on one of the committees that run the organization.
 Alternatively, a donation to Rein in Sarcoma can go a long way towards research, education and support for Sarcoma patients, and would be greatly appreciated!

 Named Funds represent a wonderful way to honor people diagnosed with sarcoma cancer.